Ph.D. University of London

 Telephone: +61 3 9905 9593

 Fax: +61 3 9905 5613

 Paul studied Zoology at Oxford University before undertaking a PhD at University College London under the supervision of RJ (Sam) Berry and David P Cowan.
-Subsequently he was given the exciting opportunity to become a research associate in one the world's first conservation genetics groups at the Institute of Zoology, Zoological Society of London, captained by Georgina M Mace and Robert K Wayne.
+Subsequently he was given the exciting opportunity to become a research associate in one of the world's first conservation genetics groups at the institute of Zoology, Zoological Society of London, captained by Georgina M Mace and Robert K Wayne.
 During the following few years, Paul learned genetics in ecology and conservation from the growing, excellent team including Michael W Bruford and Andrea C Taylor.

-Keywords: ecological management, connectivity, population persistence, habitat, fragmentation, evolutionary adaptation, genomics, landscape genetics/genomics, populations, biodiversity conservation
+Keywords: ecological management, connectivity, population persistence, habitat fragmentation, evolutionary adaptation, genomics, landscape genetics/genomics, populations, biodiversity conservation